Gorilla: Profile and Information

 GenusGorilla

-Physical features of gorillas
+Physical Features of Gorillas

 Adult male gorillas body weighs between 136 – 227 kg (300 – 500 lb) and a height between 1.4 – 1.8 m (4 ft 7 in – 5 ft 11 in).
 They also possess an arms-length that extends from 2.3 – 2.6 m (7 ft 7 in – 8 ft 6 in).
 Adult male gorillas are also called silverbacks because of the distinctive silver hair on their backs, reaching to their hips.

 Adult females weigh between 68 – 113 kg (150 – 250 lb), and they have a height of 1.25 – 1.5 m (4 ft 1 in – 4 ft 11 in), with smaller arm size.
-The eastern gorilla is darker in colour than the western gorilla, with the mountain gorilla being the shadiest of them all.
-The mountain gorilla is also known to have the thickest hair, while the western lowland gorilla has a greyish or brown colour with a reddish forehead.
+The eastern gorilla is darker in color than the western gorilla, with the mountain gorilla being the shadiest of them all.
+The mountain gorilla is also known to have the thickest hair, while the western lowland gorilla has a greyish or brown color with a reddish forehead.

 A female gorilla at the Columbus Zoo & Aquarium, named Colo, was the oldest recognized gorilla.
 She passed on the 17th of January 2017 at the age of 60 years.